BooketGame/booketgame.github.io/README.md

 - Another Major UI update.
 - Admin panel for me to control almost everthing on the site.

-## Selfhost
-⚠️ IMPORTANT ⚠️

-It is imposible.

 ## Credits
 These amazing people have contributed greatly to DSD256 over it's development:

-[BooketGame](https://GitHub.com/booketgame) - Lead Developer and founder of DSD256
+[BooketGame](https://GitHub.com/reetrop) - Lead Developer and founder of DSD256

 ## License
 Distributed under the AGPL-3.0 License.
 See [LICENCE](https://github.com/BooketGame/booketgame.github.io/blob/main/LICENSE) for more information.